syncfusion-content/flutter-docs/Flutter/cartesian-charts/right-to-left.md

 ### Changing the locale to RTL languages

-To change the chart rendering direction from right to left, you can change the [`locale`](https://api.flutter.dev/flutter/material/MaterialApp/locale.html) to any of the RTL languages such as Arabic, Persian, Hebrew, Pashto, Urdu and so on.
+To change the chart rendering direction from right to left, you can change the [`locale`](https://api.flutter.dev/flutter/material/MaterialApp/locale.html) to any of the RTL languages such as Arabic, Persian, Hebrew, Pashto, Urdu.

 {% highlight dart %}